Isacww/Is/Atlas/Videos/Morphic Fields - Rupert Sheldrake - 2025-12-23.md

 ### Electrical and Social Fields

 [[electrical polarity]] is underexplored but mentioned in germinating spores/[[egg]]s between root and shoot parts.
-Plants exist in Earth's [[electric field]], with trees [[conduct]]ing electricity and becoming negatively charged at tips.
+Plants exist in Earth's [[electric field]], with trees conducting electricity and becoming negatively charged at tips.
 Social fields are for groups like families (inherited patterns visible in systemic constellations), sports teams (coordinate moods), bands/orchestras/choirs (rituals connect to past), and religions.
 Intuition and [[telepathy]] occur within groups via resonance (e.g., dogs sensing owners' return, telephone telepathy).
 Thoughts and emotions are not solely individual; they share in collective moods via resonance in social groups (e.g., flocks changing direction, panic spreading).

 ### Paradigm Change and Advice